-Whether you need a sub or not, all absences from duty must also be reported to the Delano Union School District Substitute Employee Management System (SEMS).
+If you are going to be absent from work for any reason, whether it be personal necessity, vacation, sick leave, or District business to attend a workshop, conference, etc., it is your responsibility to report your absence before your work period begins.
+Whether you need a sub or not, all absences from duty must be reported to the Delano Union School District Substitute Employee Management System (SEMS).

-2. PROCEDURE TO SUBMIT AN ABSENCE & REQUEST A SUBSTITUTE:
+2. PROCEDURE TO REQUEST A SUBSTITUTE:

-A. If you are going to be absent and need a substitute, it is your responsibility to call the Delano Union School District Substitute Employee Management System to request a substitute or through the web center.
-When you call SEMS, you will have these options:

-(1) Create an absence - Press 1
+- A. If you are going to be absent and need a substitute, it is your responsibility to call the Delano Union School District Substitute Employee Management System to request a substitute or through the web center.
+When you call SEMS, you will have these options: - (1) Create an absence Press 1 - (2) To review or cancel an absence, modify special

-(2) To review or cancel an absence, modify special instructions - Press 2
+Instructions - Press 2

-(3) To review your work location and job description - Press 3

-(4) Change Pin, re-record Name - Press 4

-(5) Exit and hang-up - Press 9

-- B. Arrangements for substitutes are to be made through the Delano Union School District Substitute Employee Management System.
+- (3) To review your work location and job description Press 3 - (4) Change Pin, Re-record Name Press 4 - (5) Exit and hang-up Press 9 - B. Arrangements for substitutes are to be made through the Delano Union School District Substitute Employee Management System.
 Any substitute not called by the Delano Union School District Substitute Employee Management System will be sent home and not paid if he/she reports for work. - C. The Receptionist in the Human Resources office is in charge of managing the Delano Union School District Substitute Employee Management System.
 HR is not responsible for inputting your absences; however, if you have questions regarding SEMS you may call 721-5000, extension 00162.